-Identification of genes required for $\Phi$ GP100 phage resistance using a transposon sequencing approach.
+Identification of genes required for the $\Phi$ GP100 phage resistance using a transposon-sequencing approach

-To identify genes contributing to the sensitivity of P. protegens CHA0 towards the phage ΦGP100, we generated a saturated transposon mutant library using the Tn5 transposon carried by the pRL27 plasmid (Table S1, (30)).
-We obtained approximatively 500'000 transposon insertions distributed throughout the genome of P. protegens CHA0 (i.e., around 70 transposon insertions every 1'000 bp) (Fig. S1A, Table S2).
-More than 93 % of the genes were affected by the insertion of the transposon with on average between 67 to 84 transposon hits per gene (Table S2).
+To identify the genes contributing to the sensitivity of P. protegens CHA0 toward the phage $\Phi$ GP100, we generated a saturated transposon mutant library using the Tn5 transposon carried by the pRL27 plasmid [Table S1 (30)].
+We obtained approximately 500,000 transposon insertions distributed throughout the genome of P. protegens CHA0 (i.e., around 70 transposon insertions every 1,000 bp) (Fig. S1A; Table S2).
+More than 93% of the genes were affected by the insertion of the transposon with an average between 67 and 84 transposon hits per gene (Table S2).
 The Tn-seq results from the different conditions were highly reproducible with a Pearson correlation coefficient of 0.98 (Fig. S2).

-To detect a wide range of genes involved in the sensitivity of CHA0 to the phage ΦGP100, we exposed the Tn-mutant library to a gradually increasing concentration of phage particles.
-After an overnight exposure, we recovered the enriched Tn-mutants that had incorporated the Tn5 transposon in crucial genes responsible for the sensitivity of this strain towards the phage ΦGP100, and proceeded with DNA extraction and sequencing to identify these genes (Fig. 1A, Fig. S1B-D).
-For the three different multiplicity of infection tested (MOI = 1; MOI = 10; MOI = 100), we obtained 3'467, 4'029 and

-4'074 genes respectively, that were significantly less represented in the Tn-mutant library following the exposure to the phage ΦGP100 (Fig. 1B and Fig. S3).
+To detect a wide range of genes involved in the sensitivity of CHA0 to the phage OGP100, we exposed the Tn-mutant library to a gradually increasing concentration of phage particles.
+After an overnight exposure, we recovered the enriched Tn-mutants that had incorporated the Tn5 transposon in crucial genes responsible for the sensitivity of this strain toward the phage ØGP100 and proceeded with DNA extraction and sequencing to identify these genes (Fig. 1A; Fig. S1B through D).
+For the three different multiplicity of infection tested (MOI = 1; MOI = 10; MOI = 100), we obtained 3,467, 4,029, and 4,074 genes, respectively, which were significantly less represented in the Tn-mutant library following the exposure to the phage $\Phi$ GP100 (Fig. 1B; Fig. S3).
 The genes identified encompass essential genes for the development and growth of the bacterial host, as well as genes for which the disruption by the transposon might increase the sensitivity of the bacterium to the phage.
-Applying a gradually increasing concentration of phages allowed a deeper look into the phage infection process by focusing on bacterial genes potentially needed for the phage replication inside the cell.
-Indeed, by comparing the different phage concentrations, i.e., a MOI of 100 vs. 10 and a MOI of 100 vs. 1, we identified 30 and 13 genes, respectively, related to the metabolism of the bacterial cell and the transcription machinery, including transcriptional and translational regulators (Fig. S4, Dataset 1).
-Conversely, a total of 385, 210 and 232 genes were detected as potentially involved in the bacterial sensitivity towards the phage at an MOI of 1, 10 and 100, respectively (Fig. 1B and Fig. S3).
+Applying a gradually increasing concentration of phages allowed a deeper look into the phage infection process by focusing on bacterial genes potentially needed for phage replication inside the cell.
+Indeed, by comparing the different phage concentrations, i.e., an MOI of 100 vs 10 and an MOI of 100 vs 1, we identified 30 and 13 genes, respectively, related to the metabolism of the bacterial cell and the transcription machinery, including transcriptional and translational regulators (Fig. S4; Data set 1).
+Conversely, a total of 385, 210, and 232 genes were detected as potentially involved in the bacterial sensitivity toward the phage at an MOI of 1, 10, and 100, respectively (Fig. 1B; Fig. S3).
 Globally, Tn-mutants that were the most enriched following phage infections were highly similar for all the different MOI applied (Fig. S1).
-Although most of the identified genes were assigned as unknown function according to the EggNOG functional annotation, 13 % were associated with the cell wall and membrane biosynthesis category (Fig. 1B and Fig. S3).
-Most of the genes from this EggNOG functional category participate in the different steps of the biosynthesis of LPS (Dataset 1).
-Indeed, the three most abundant Tn-mutant categories (Fig. 1A, dataset 1) possessed transposon insertions in the lapA gene, encoding an adhesin involved in biofilm attachment (31), in galU, required to form an operational LPS core-oligosaccharide in Pseudomonas aeruginosa (32, 33) or in the OBC3 gene cluster, specifying the formation of the major long O-PS in P. protegens CHAO (28).
+The exposure time of the Tn-mutant library (10 h) might explain these similarities between the different phage concentrations applied.
+Although most of the identified genes were assigned as an unknown function according to the eggNOG functional annotation, 13% were associated with the cell wall and membrane biosynthesis category (Fig. 1B; Fig. S3).
+Most of the genes from this EggNOG functional category participate in different steps of the biosynthesis of LPS (Data set 1).
+Indeed, the three most abundant Tn-mutant categories (Fig. 1A; Data set 1) possessed transposon insertions in the lapA gene, encoding an adhesin involved in biofilm attachment (31), in galU, required to form an operational LPS core-oligosaccharide in Pseudomonas